MbinOrg/mbin/docs/03-contributing/03-project-overview.md

 # Project Overview

 Mbin is a big project with a lot of code.
-We do not use any library to handle ActivityPub requests, therefore we have a lot of code to handle that.
+We do not use an existing library to handle ActivityPub requests, therefore we have a lot of code to handle that.
 While that is more error-prone it is also a lot more flexible.

 ## Directory Structure

-- `.devcontainer`
+- `.devcontainer` - Docker containers that are configured to provide a fully featured development environment.
 - `.github` - our GitHub specific CI workflows are stored here.
 - `assets` - the place for all our frontend code, that includes JavaScript and SCSS.
-- `bin` - only the symfony console, phpunit and our `post-upgrade` script are stores here.
+- `bin` - only the Symfony console, PHPUnit and our `post-upgrade` script are stores here.
-- `ci`
+- `ci` - Storing our CI/CD helper code / Dockerfiles.
-- `config` - the config files for symfony are stored here.
+- `config` - the config files for Symfony are stored here.
    - `config/mbin_routes` the HTTP routes to our controllers are defined here.
-   - `config/packages` all symfony add-ons are configured here.
+   - `config/packages` all Symfony add-ons are configured here.
 -  `docker` - some docker configs that are partly outdated.
 The one still in use is in `docker/tests`.
 - `docs` - you guessed it our documentation is stored here.
 - `LICENSES` - third party licenses.
 - `migrations` - all SQL migrations are stored here.
 - `public` - this is the publicly accessible directory through the webserver.
 There should mostly be compiled files in here.
-- `src` - that is where our php files are stored and the directory you will modify the most files.
+- `src` - that is where our PHP files are stored and the directory you will modify the most files.
     - `src/ActivityPub` - some things that are ActivityPub related and do not fit in another directory.
     - `src/ArgumentValueResolver`
     - `src/Command` - Every command that is executable via the symfone cli (`php bin/console`).